-One turkey breast is enough to feed a small party, and it’s an easy cut of meat to prepare elegantly to impress dinner guests.
+One turkey breast is enough to feed a small gathering, and it’s an easy cut of meat to prepare elegantly to impress dinner guests.
 With just a bit of quick knife work and a simple butcher’s tie, the everyday turkey breast is transformed into a fancy roulade.
 Roulade is a term that comes from the French word rouler, which means ‘to roll.’
-This is a technique used form many different meat cuts, and also some pastries—such as the Swiss Roll cake.
-(All you Little Debbie fans may be familiar with the Americanized version of this dessert.)
+This is a technique used form many different meat cuts, and also some pastries.

 For the filling

 Kosher salt and fresh cracked pepper, to taste

 3/4 C ricotta cheese, preferably a little on the dryer side.
 (Chef’s note: Most ricotta in stores is not specatular.
 It might be best to find a specialty store and shell out a little more for a great cheese, or make your own.
 It’s actually pretty simple.
 Follow the recipe from The Food Lab here.)